killbill/killbill-cloud/docker/README.md

 2. More Play time... with KAUI

-  You can conmnect to KAUI using the url : `http://IP:8989/` where `IP=$(docker-machine ip default)`.
+  You can connnect to KAUI using the url : `http://IP:8989/` where `IP=$(docker-machine ip default)`.
 You will be able to login as a superadmin using account `admin/password`.
 From there you can follow our tutorials and documentation.